Die Zweite Sparkasse: History

-Founding

 The Zweite Sparkasse was founded on the initiative of and with funds from the ERSTE Foundation.
 The Articles of Association dated 15 May 2006 were adopted at the founding meeting and approved by the Financial Market Authority in September of the same year.
 On 21 October 2006, the incorporation under company law was entered in the Commercial Register of the Commercial Court of Vienna.
 On 21 November 2006, the first branch in Vienna-Leopoldstadt, which is also the company's headquarters, was opened in the presence of Federal President Heinz Fischer.

-Customer development

 On 4 October 2006 the Zweite Sparkasse commenced operations and registered its first customers.
 At the end of 2007, the Zweite Sparkasse had around 1,300 customers with around 1,800 accounts in three branches and 268 volunteers' workers.
 At the end of 2017, the number of clients had grown to around 8,000 customers throughout Austria.

 In line with the business model, around 4,000 Zweite clients have so far been successfully transferred to other banks.